mvanderkamp/westures/readme.md

 ## Changes From ZingTouch
 The fundamental idea of ZingTouch, the three-phase hook structure, remains more or less the same.
-Most of the changes have to do with streamlining and simplifying the code such that it is easier to user and has a wider range of capabilities.
+Most of the changes have to do with streamlining and simplifying the code such that it is easier to use and has a wider range of capabilities.
 Specifically:

 - Split project in two: `westures` and `westures-core`.
 This is so that the core